-- Reducing costs associated with waste and inefficient processes
+Reduced costs associated with waste and inefficient processes

-- Reducing the need for storage space
+Reduced the need for storage space

 What is the meaning of Lean in Warehouse Management?

 In warehouse management, lean refers to practices or techniques that help optimize the storage and movement of goods within a warehouse facility.
-That could include optimizing the warehouse layout, streamlining processes such as picking, packing, and reducing waste such as inventory that is not being used.
+That could include optimizing the warehouse layout, streamlining processes such as picking, and packing, and reducing waste such as inventory that is not being used.